sriharijala/javafeatures/REAMEME.md

 # Examples to demonstarte Java functionality

-## Sample with Java Concurrent package, Java NIO package and Threads.
+## Samples contains usage of Java packages like Concurrent,NIO and Threads.

-### Each packages demonstates the different feature of Java.
+### Each package demonstates different feature of Java.